-This keyword is used to sweep entities into the next higher dimension.
-Sweeping a point will create a line, sweeping a line will create a surface and sweeping a surface will create a body.
 At first a copy of the first set (see seta and copy) will be created.
 The copy of the master-set is included in the second set.
 Then the connecting lines and surfaces are created and at last the bodies.
 The divisions of the new lines between set1 and set2 is specified with the parameter "div" or the default is used.
 Existing sets are extended by the copied entities if the last parameter "a" (append) is provided.
 Several transformations are available.
-For example scal creates a scaled copy, the scaling factors fx, fy, fz could be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter a will assign the new entities to sets were the mother of each entity is included, rot will create a copy and will move it around the axis defined by the points p1 and p2 by alfa degrees (the connecting lines will be arcs),
+For example scal creates a scaled copy, the scaling factors fx, fy, fz could be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter 'a' will assign the new entities to sets were the mother of each entity is included, rot will create a copy and will move it around the axis defined by the points p1 and p2 by 'alfa' degrees (the connecting lines will be of type arc below 180 deg, above a spline),